Gunpowder Empire: Reception

 Roland J. Green, reviewing for Booklist, said, "Seemingly a series opener intended to introduce the concept of parallel worlds and Turtledove's take on it, the book succeeds as an homage to parallelworlds pioneer Piper and a well-told, engaging tale."
 Peter Cannon, reviewing for Publishers Weekly, said, "Turtledove presents his teenaged heroes with a series of moral choices and dilemmas that will particularly resonate with younger fans.
 This is a rousing story that reminds us that "adventure" really is someone else in deep trouble a long way off."
 Don D'Ammassa, in his review for the Journal Chronicle, praised the novel, saying, "I really enjoyed this one, which had lively characters and events, and whose setting seemed much more interesting and better realized than that in the author's other recent novels."

+The novel's name is derived from the concept of Gunpowder empires, referring to historical Muslim empires which remained stable over centuries due to their possession of gunpowder and artillery; in the novel, the surviving Roman Empire develops along similar lines.